-Reading and Writing are compressed into Evidence-Based Reading and Writing so that they make up 800 points total, while Math is given the same 800 point weight as it had before.
-If you’re especially good at math, you may have an advantage on the new SAT, since Math now makes up half of your score rather than one-third.
+Reading and Writing now make up a single section—Evidence-Based Reading and Writing, or EBRW—and count for 800 points total, whereas Math has the same 800-point weight as it did on the old SAT.
+If you’re especially good at math, you might have an advantage on the new SAT, since the Math section now makes up half of your score rather than one-third of it.

 If this seems like something you would make, then you're probably going to be fine on the Math section.

-Based on the most recent data released by the College Board, the average SAT score is 1080, the 75th percentile score is around a 1220, and the 25th percentile score is 950 nationally.
+Based on the most recent data released by the College Board in 2017, the average SAT score is 1060, the 75th percentile score is 1190-1200, and the 25th percentile score is 910-920.

-If the scores the schools list are for the old SAT, use our conversion charts to get a solid approximation of the new composite score to beat.
-For schools that only provide average Critical Reading and Math scores for the old SAT, just use the Critical Reading score to estimate what your new Evidence-Based Reading and Writing score should be.
+If the scores listed by your school are for the old SAT, simply use our conversion charts to get a solid approximation of the new composite score you'll need to beat.
+For schools that only provide average Critical Reading and Math scores for the old SAT, you can use the Critical Reading score to estimate what your new EBRW score should be.